eugenelepekhin/StrongTypeResource/StrongTypeResource/readme.md

 This will generate a method `FoundItems(int itemCount, double seconds)` in the generated class.

 If you want to deal with formatting yourself, you can cancel generation of the method by adding - (minus character) in the first position of the comment.
+Such strings will be generated as properties of type `string`.

+In WPF projects the tool will also generate property `FlowDirection`.
+This is helper property to set FlowDirection of the control in XAML.

 ## Pseudo resources
 It is usefull for testing purposes to generate pseudo resources that return longer and not Latin characters strings.